-- Submission of a manuscript will be held to imply that it is original, unpublished work and has not been submitted for publication elsewhere. - Personal details (name, qualifications, position) for publication and a delivery address, email address and phone number must be included with the manuscript. - Manuscript must be submitted electronically via email or on disk in Microsoft Word format. - Manuscript should not exceed 8,000-10,000 words for articles or 1,500-2,500 words for section commentary or book reviews - An abstract of 100-150 words is to be submitted with article manuscripts. - Proof pages will be sent to contributors.
+- Submission of a manuscript will be held to imply that it is original, unpublished work and has not been submitted for publication elsewhere. - Personal details (name, qualifications, position) for publication and a delivery address, email address and phone number must be included with the manuscript. - Manuscript must be submitted electronically via email or on disk in Microsoft Word format. - Manuscript should not exceed 10,000 words for articles or 1,500-2,000 words for section commentary or book reviews. - An abstract of 100-150 words is to be submitted with article manuscripts. - Proof pages will be sent to contributors.
 Authors are responsible for the accuracy of case names, citations and other references.
 Excessive changes to the text cannot be accommodated. - Contributors of articles receive 25 free offprints of their article and a copy of the part in which the article is published.
-Other contributors receive a copy of the part to which they have contributed. - Articles published in the Public Law Review are critically appraised or reviewed by an academic or professional peer of the author for the purpose of maintaining the standards of the journal.
+Other contributors receive a copy of the part to which they have contributed.